Conospermum toddii

 Conospermum toddii, commonly known as Victoria Desert smokebush, is a species of flowering plant in the family Proteaceae and is endemic to inland areas of Western Australia.
 It is a spreading shrub with thread-like leaves, panicles of white, tube-shaped flowers and hairy nuts.

 Description

 Conospermum toddii is a spreading shrub that typically grows to a height of 1.2–2 m and has S-shaped, thread-like leaves, 120–250 mm long and 0.75–1.0 mm wide.
 The flowers are arranged in panicles with few branches in the axils of upper leaves, with kidney-shaped to broadly egg-shaped bracteoles 2–3 mm long, about 1.5 mm wide and hairy.
 The flowers are white, forming a tube 3–4 mm long, the upper lobe broadly triangular, 1–2 mm long and 1.50–1.75 mm wide, the lower lobe up to 2.5 mm long and 0.2–0.4 mm long.
-Flowering occurs from July to Octrober, and the fruit is a nut about 2 mm long and 1.5 mm wide with white hairs.
+Flowering occurs from July to October, and the fruit is a nut about 2 mm long and 1.5 mm wide with white hairs.